Reviewing the Content on the American Community Survey

 The Census Bureau regularly reviews the justifications for questions asked on the ACS to ensure that only the information needed is requested, and that the justifications provided by federal agencies for the ACS questions are current and valid.

-As part of this content review, we will be posting an online survey in January that will ask for your thoughts and feedback on each question asked in the survey.
+As part of this content review, we will be posting an online survey in early 2014 that will ask for your thoughts and feedback on each question asked in the survey.

 To receive notice when we post the feedback survey, please subscribe here.